 In addition to addressing the gut microbiome, the skin has its own microbiome that needs to be addressed, and the skin microbiome also plays a role in the pathogenesis of psoriasis.

 Examples of natural options to soothe the skin include:

-Adding colloidal oats to bathwater (finely ground oats boiled to extract the colloidal material) may help because oats have cleansing, moisturizing, soothing and anti-inflammatory properties
+Gluten free colloidal oats (finely ground oats boiled to extract the colloidal material) may help because oats have cleansing, moisturizing, soothing and anti-inflammatory properties

-Adding rice starch to bathwater can be helpful for repairing a damaged skin barrier
+Rice starch can be helpful for repairing a damaged skin barrier

-Adding a few drops of chamomile oil to bathwater can be soothing and anti-inflammatory, however patch test with the diluted oil first to check for allergies
+Chamomile oil can be soothing and anti-inflammatory, however patch test with the diluted oil first to check for allergies

 Probiotics for the skin can be helpful, because we have a skin microbiome just like we have a gut microbiome

 Steer clear of dyes, fragrances and chemicals like those found in:

 Remedy for super dry skin, including the dryness that comes along with psoriasis

 Topical application of zinc can help heal damaged skin